 4. Reverse Grip Incline Push Up

-The reverse grip incline push up is a variation of the incline push up that is used to target the chest muscles.
+The reverse grip incline push up is a variation of the push up that is used to target the chest muscles.
 It works the shoulder and triceps muscles as well.
-The reverse-grip hands-elevated push-up is a bodyweight exercise performed on a Smith machine or other elevated surface.
+It is a bodyweight exercise performed on a smith machine or other elevated surface.

 How To Do Reverse Grip Incline Push Up